getnamo/TensorFlow-Unreal/README.md

 ## Note on Dependencies
 Depends on [UnrealEnginePython](https://github.com/getnamo/UnrealEnginePython) plugin fork and [SocketIO Client](https://github.com/getnamo/socketio-client-ue4) plugin.

-The UnrealEnginePython plugin fork contains changes to allow automatic dependency resolution via pip.
+The UnrealEnginePython plugin fork contains changes to enable multi-threading, python script plugin encapsulation and automatic dependency resolution via pip.
 Simply specifying tensorflow as _pythonModule_ dependency in https://github.com/getnamo/tensorflow-ue4/blob/master/Content/Scripts/upymodule.json makes the editor auto-resolve the dependency on first run.
-The fork also contains multi-threading support and callback on game-thread to allow TensorFlow to work without noticeably impacting the game thread.
+The multi-threading support contains a callback system allowing long duration operations to happen on a background thread (e.g. training) and then receiving callbacks on your game-thread.
+This enables TensorFlow to work without noticeably impacting the game thread.

 SocketIO Client is used for easy conversion between C++ and blueprint types (structs and variables) and JSON.
-Can also be used optionally to easily connect to a web service via [socket.io](https://socket.io/).
+Can also be used optionally to easily connect to a real-time web service via [socket.io](https://socket.io/).

 ## Examples
 Project examples found under [tensorflow-ue4-examples](https://github.com/getnamo/tensorflow-ue4-examples).